Kinetxgreenenergy

 In the event of adverse weather, the facility can readily disconnect from the grid and relocate to safety – returning once conditions normalise.

-LATEST ANALYSIS
+ANALYSIS

 SENIOR MANAGEMENT